Category Archives: Religion

 To Whom Does this Church Belong?

 Almost 20 years ago I lived in Cincinnati, Ohio, where I served in various callings in the local ward.
 When the bishop would ask my opinion on what should be done regarding some issue in the ward, I would provide my thoughts, then always close with “…but it’s your ward, bishop.”
-My thought, of course, was to remind him that he was the one in charge, it was his calling… Read More »
+My thought, of course,… Read More »

 Hubris and the Straw Man